alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-rule-on-treatment-using-intoxicants.md

 ---
-layout: post
-title: "Ruling on treatment with intoxicants"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3163, Question 2"
+date: 2020/09/3
+group1: true
 hijri: Muharram 15, 1442
-locale: en
 lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3163, Question 2
-summary: "What is the ruling on drinking Khamr (intoxicants) in case of necessity, i.e. Being advised by the doctor to do so?"
+summary: What is the ruling on drinking Khamr (intoxicants) in case of necessity, i.e. Being advised by the doctor to do so?
-date: 2020/09/3
-category: [treatments,fatwas]
-group1: true
+title: Ruling on treatment with intoxicants
 ---

 ### Question: